KoRnZYSIEK/CDP/README.md

 The job in jenkins inside `Continuous Delivery Pipeline` will be created for master branch and run.

-After the (hopefully) successful run you can check the branch detection.
-Go into the ./git/ path and run:
+After the (hopefully) successful run you can check the branch detection and how the tests work.
+Go into the `./git/` path and run:

+`git checkout -b BranchName`

+Next edit the file:

+`src/main/java/hello/HelloController.java`

+Change the "Greetings from spring boot!" text to something else.
+This will make the junit test pass, as they check the class behaviour, but will fail the selenium tests which check the final output.

+Add the file by running following commands from `./git/` path:

+`git add src/main/java/hello/HelloController.java`
+`git commit`
+`GIT_SSH='../git_wrapper.sh' git push --set-upstream origin BranchName`

+The job in jenkins inside `Continuous Delivery Pipeline` will be created for BranchName branch and run.
+It should fail during the selenium tests.